DC-KLIMA

 German-Australian Collaboration

-DC-KLIMA, Digital Citizen Engagement with (K)Climate, is a pilot collaboration between the Chair for Environmental and Climate Policy and the University of Queensland, Brisbane (UQ) supported by the TUM Global Incentive Fund.
-The project will collect and display water observations in Germany and Australia using a citizen science approach.
-Project leads Professor Franzisca Weder, Dr. Jennifer Yarnold and Dr. Theresa Jedd will host a workshop and use experimental teaching formats to disseminate the project results.
+DC-KLIMA, Digital Citizen Engagement with (K)Climate, is a pilot collaboration between the Chair for Environmental and Climate Policy and the University of Queensland, Brisbane (UQ) supported by the TUM Global Incentive Fund from April 2023 to January 2024.
+The project collects and displays water observations in Germany and Australia using a citizen science approach.
+Project leads Professor Franzisca Weder from the Department of Business Communication at the Vienna University of Economics and Business (WU), Dr. Jennifer Yarnold from the Center for Policy Futures at the University of Queensland-Brisbane and Dr. Theresa Jedd hosted a workshop and use experimental teaching formats to disseminate the project results.
+The project is also supported by Riya Pawar, a recent graduate of Maastricht University and United Nations University with a Master’s in Public Policy and Human Development, with a focus on Methods of Policy Analysis and STATA.
+Chris Schoenherr and Marlena Naimarevic were also involved.

 Research Question